-If the officer thinks that there is evidence showing that the complaint is significant, the officer will try to help the victim and employer (or person accused of committing the harassment) to settle the problem.
-Of course, if either deny that the harassing took place, there probably won't be a settlement.
+If the officer thinks that there is evidence showing that the complaint is significant, the officer will try to help the victim and employer (or harasser) to settle the problem.
+Of course, if the harasser or the employer deny that the harassing took place, there probably won't be a settlement.
 The Commission has to decide how strong of a case they can make.
 If the only evidence is the word of the victim, usually the case will be closed.
 If there are witnesses or other victims who will testify, the Commission will have a better case.
 If the Commission can't get what it thinks is a good settlement, it may take the case before a Board of Inquiry.

 At a Board of Inquiry, a neutral person hears the evidence and arguments from both sides.
-The Commission may pay for a lawyer to help the victim, and the accused or the employer is also able to obtain a lawyer.
+The Commission might pay for a lawyer to help the victim, and the harasser or the employer can also have a lawyer.
 All of the witnesses give evidence under oath and are questioned by the lawyers for both sides, just like in a court.
 When the Board makes a decision, both sides must obey it, just like a court decision.
 The Board can: